GorGylka/FREESTOR/README.md

 -PSP Wifi Does not support new Encryption Standarts, so to use it, change Wifi encryption from WPA2-PSK to WPA-PSK , WEP or just disable password in your wifi router settings

--Maximum download speed is about 200-300kb/s due to outdated Wifi module.
-Downloading and installing a 500MB game takes approximately 1 hour
+-Maximum download speed is about ̶2̶0̶0̶-̶3̶0̶0̶k̶b̶/̶s̶  450-600kb/s due to outdated Wifi module.
+Downloading and installing a 500MB game takes approximately 35 minutes

 -PSP Street not supported at all